 Group Plants With Similar Needs Together

 Just as low-maintenance plants can save water, so too can grouping those plants together, separate from those that require regular watering.
 If you have multiple garden beds to work with, group those plants with occasional watering needs in one bed so you know just how much water to give them.
-Following this planting method throughout your yard and garden will help you avoid wasting water, making for an overall greener landscape.
+Some plants can even protect each other from pests and diseases when planted close to each other – this practice is called companion planting.
+Following this planting method throughout your yard and garden will help you avoid wasting water and pesticides, making for an overall greener landscape.

 Use Compost to Retain Water

 Your average bag of fertilizer may be helpful for growing plants, but the chemicals it contains can easily runoff into local streams and rivers, contributing to things like algal blooms.
 A more sustainable landscaping practice is to use compost for your plants’ nutritional needs.
 Using compost not only reduces harmful runoff, but also helps your soil retain water, saving even more H2O.